 Our board of directors has the authority to change our investment strategy or asset allocation at any time without notice to or consent from our stockholders.
-To the extent that our investment strategy changes in the future, we may make investments that are different from, and possibly riskier than, the investments described in this Annual Report and the other documents we file with the SEC from time to time.
-A change in our investment or leverage strategy may increase our exposure to interest rate and real estate market fluctuations or require us to sell a portion of our existing investments, which could result in gains or losses and therefore increase our earnings volatility.
-Decisions to employ additional leverage in executing our investment strategies could increase the risk inherent in our asset acquisition strategy.
-Furthermore, a change in our asset allocation could result in our allocating assets in a different manner than as described in this Annual Report.
+To the extent that our investment strategy changes in the future, we may make investments that are different from, and possibly riskier than, the investments described in this Annual Report on Form 10-K and the other documents we file with the SEC from time to time.
+A change in our investment may increase our exposure to interest rate and real estate market fluctuations or require us to sell a portion of our existing investments, which could result in gains or losses and therefore increase our earnings volatility.
+Furthermore, a change in our asset allocation could result in our allocating assets in a different manner than as described in this Annual Report on Form 10-K.